-The following tests are commonly used to determine if any underlying condition is causing thunderclap headaches.
+The following tests are commonly used to try to determine the cause of a thunderclap headache.

-Sometimes a spinal tap (lumbar puncture) may be needed as well.
-With this procedure, the doctor removes a small amount of the fluid that surrounds your brain and spinal cord.
+- Spinal tap (lumbar puncture).
+The doctor removes a small amount of the fluid that surrounds your brain and spinal cord.
 The cerebrospinal fluid sample can be tested for signs of bleeding or infection.

-In some cases, magnetic resonance imaging (MRI) may be done for further assessment.
-With this imaging study, a magnetic field and radio waves are used to create cross-sectional images of the structures within your brain.
+- MRI.
+In some cases, this imaging study might be done for further assessment.
+A magnetic field and radio waves are used to create cross-sectional images of the structures within your brain.

-There's no single treatment for thunderclap headaches because so many potential causes exist.
-Treatment is aimed at the underlying cause of the headaches — if one is found.
+Treatment is aimed at the cause of the headaches — if one can be found.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.